-The OCECPR is the National Regulatory Authority (NRA) for telecommunications, is a member of the Body of European Regulators in Electronic Communications (BEREC), and is a founding member of the Euro-Mediterranean Regulators Group20 (EMERG).
-The OCECPR also is electronic communications networks and service, Directive (2002/59/EC) on privacy and electronic communications, and Directive (2002/77/EC) on competition in the markets for electronic communications services.
+The OCECPR is the National Regulatory Authority (NRA) for telecommunications, is a member of the Body of European Regulators in Electronic Communications (BEREC), and is a founding member of the Euro-Mediterranean Regulators Group (EMERG).
+The OCECPR also is a member of the European Network and Information Security Agency (ENISA).

+communications, and Directive (2002/77/EC) on competition in the markets for electronic communications services.

-- 16 Order of the OCECPR, Number 1/2003 of 24 April 2003. - 17 In accordance with the Order, the OCECPR sets out to identify which organisations and enterprises have significant market power, as provided by Law Number 19(I)/2002. - 18 Subsidiary Administrative Act Number 148/2005 of 24 March 2005. - 19 Subsidiary Administrative Act Number 147/2005 of 24 March 2005. - 20 The EMERG was established on 1 July 2008 and has as its main focus specialised regulation matters of Electronic Communication with the participation of regulatory authorities of Greece, Italy, France, Spain, Switzerland, Malta, Lebanon, and Israel.
+Order of the OCECPR, Number 1/2003 of 24 April 2003.

+In accordance with the Order, the OCECPR sets out to identify which organisations and enterprises have significant market power, as provided by Law Number 19(I)/2002.

+Subsidiary Administrative Act Number 148/2005 of 24 March 2005.

+Subsidiary Administrative Act Number 147/2005 of 24 March 2005.

+The EMERG was established on 1 July 2008 and has as its main focus specialised regulation matters of Electronic Communication with the participation of regulatory authorities of Greece, Italy, France, Spain, Switzerland, Malta, Lebanon, and Israel.